oat-sa/extension-tao-encryption/README.md

 ### 2. Test State data encryption

-In order to use the encrypted state test service you have to run the fallowing command:
+In order to use the encrypted state test service you have to run the following command:

 ```bash
  $ sudo -u www-data php index.php 'oat\taoEncryption\scripts\tools\SetupEncryptedStateStorage'